 “Look,” he said.
 “There are reporters here asking me about my love life, so I completely understand it if you want to be discrete…”

 He was interrupted when Ginny wrapped her arms around him and kissed him.
 When they let go of each other, he placed his hands on her shoulders, looked into her eyes and said: “All right?”
 Ever since the Lestranges’ visit at Hogwarts and her torture, he had worried constantly about her, despite the fact that she had insisted on being perfectly fine in all of her letters to him.

-“I’ve told you not to worry about me,” Ginny said and smiled.
+“I’ve told you not to worry about me.
+I am just glad you seem to be a bit happier now,” Ginny said and smiled.
 Her eyes swept past him and over to the large door that lead into the Great Hall.
 “What is he doing here?”

 “I wonder if the Dark Mark on his wrist has faded away,” said Ginny tartly.

 “I think that everything will change for them,” Harry said, shrugging.
 “Now that Lucius is in Azkaban.
-It’s a chance to start over.”
+It’s a chance to start over for them.”